thien/dinno/Documents/Requirements Specification/risks_assump_depend_constrain.md

 - Only 3 hours a week have been allocated for group meetings, which must be shared with other projects such as the CEP and LSEPI presentation.
 This limits the amount of time that can be spend on collaborative design & evaluation.

-- Accounts have to be limited to only personal accounts due to, meaning anonymous or ‘guest’ accounts cannot be implemented.
+- Accounts have to be limited to only personal accounts due to the need for face-to-face food collection.
+Anonymous or ‘guest’ accounts cannot be implemented as this could casue potential security/personal issues.

 - Contact between team members as well as direct collaboration will be limited over both the winter and spring holiday periods due to separation as well as varying availability.